konturio/front-facing-api-tests/README.md

 npx playwright test
 ```

-Add the `--ui` flag to run the tests in a debug mode.
+Add the `--ui` flag to run the tests in debug mode, which opens Playwright's interactive UI for step-by-step execution and debugging:

 ```bash
 npx playwright test --ui